IRobot1/three-svg-ts/projects/three-svg-js/README.md

 [![NPM Package][npm]][npm-url]

-threejs classes to display SVG as geometry, parse SVG and building geometry with SVG like methods.
+Three.js classes to display SVG as geometry, parse SVG and building geometry with SVG like methods.
 Its similar to [SVGLoader](https://threejs.org/docs/index.html?q=svgload#examples/en/loaders/SVGLoader) but with more features and programmatic control

 # Features